krandslam/ML_based_big_data_analysis/README.md

 Textmining and WordCloud with R + data preprocessing (cleansing)

 ### Day 4
-How to preprocess structured data
+How to preprocess structured data with dplyr package